Best AI Tools for Students

 controls:

 The most common failure is treating AI like an extra tab instead of an operating layer.
-When teams never define the workflow, the review boundary, or the expected output shape, the results stay inconsistent.
-The better pattern is to decide what the AI should prepare, what a human should review, and what can be reused next time.
+When users never define the workflow, the review boundary, or the expected output shape, the results stay inconsistent.
+The better pattern is to decide what the AI should prepare, what the student should verify, and what can be reused next time.

 Frequently asked questions